-- Create a whole school ethos in which staff understand their role in supporting looked after children to achieve the best possible education outcomes - Provide a safe and secure environment, which values learning and believes in the abilities and potential of all children - Work in partnership with professionals outside of the school, including the child's social worker, carer and Virtual School Headteacher - Ensure that allowances are made for the special circumstances and needs of children who are subject to social care procedures, adapting regular school procedures where necessary. - Maintain an overview of the educational needs and progress of looked after children. - Review school policies from the point of view of looked after children. - Allocate resources to match priorities for looked after children.
+- Create a whole school ethos in which staff understand their role in supporting children looked after to achieve the best possible education outcomes - Provide a safe and secure environment, which values learning and believes in the abilities and potential of all children

+- Work in partnership with professionals outside of the school, including the child's social worker, carer and Virtual School Headteacher - Ensure that allowances are made for the special circumstances and needs of children who are subject to social care procedures, adapting regular school procedures where necessary. - Maintain an overview of the educational needs and progress of children looked after. - Review school policies from the point of view of children looked after. - Allocate resources to match priorities for children looked after.

-Designated teacher for looked after children
+Designated teacher for children looked after

-The school will appoint a member of staff with responsibility to promote the educational achievement of looked after children.
+The school will appoint a member of staff with responsibility to promote the educational achievement of children looked after.
 The role of the designated teacher is described in Statutory Guidance "The Designated Teacher (Looked After Pupils etc.) (England) Regulations 2009."